shoaibmalek21/Web-Scrapping-FastAPI-Python/README.md

 # Web-Scrapping-FastAPI-Python

-Getting Data like title, description, keywords, image from any url using FastAPI.
+Getting data like title, description, keywords, image from any url using FastAPI.